 It's an interesting adventure I'm taking and really looking forward to bringing in variety of other electronics and services in the near future," he said.

-Launched in 2013, Jumia Market has trained over 200 students at the university of Dar-es-salaam with the help of Dar es Salaam University Marketing Association (DUMA) under the university of Dar Es Salaam business school, of which between 40- 50 students have joined and are in the process of recruiting part-time Jumia Market ambassadors of which they help the company spread the word about e-commerce and help in-house university Jumia Market activities of which they will be offered commission.
+Launched in 2013, Jumia has trained over 200 students at the university of Dar-es-salaam with the help of Dar es Salaam University Marketing Association (DUMA) under the university of Dar Es Salaam business school, of which between 40- 50 students have joined and are in the process of recruiting part-time Jumia ambassadors of which they help the company spread the word about e-commerce and help in-house university Jumia activities of which they will be offered commission.

-Jumia Market is the largest and safest online marketplace for emerging markets.
+Jumia is the largest and safest online marketplace for emerging markets.
 It connects buyers and sellers to allow them to take advantage of the best deals on an extensive range of products including electronics, books, fashion items, gadgets and even cars.
-Thanks to a fixed price system, Jumia Market guarantees that users will always find the lowest prices on the market.
+Thanks to a fixed price system, Jumia guarantees that users will always find the lowest prices on the market.